You can use Cloud Source Repositories to add a Google Cloud repository as a remote to a local Git repository.

 On Linux or macOS, run the credential helper script:

 Linux or macOS

 git config --global credential.https://source.developers.google.com.helper gcloud.cmd

-The credential helper scripts provide the information needed by Git to connect securely to Cloud Source Repositories using your Google account credentials.
+Credential helper scripts provide the information that Git needs to connect securely to Cloud Source Repositories using your Google Account credentials.
 You don't need to perform any additional configuration steps (for example, uploading

 sshkeys) to establish this secure connection.